 After answering these four questions, you’ll be able to outline the basic set of requirements for your blockchain-based e-voting solution.

 Blockchain-based e-voting systems are unlikely to fully replace traditional offline voting procedures but can be successfully implemented alongside them.
 Current e-voting solutions relying on blockchain technology are widely applied not only for conducting national elections but also as a polling tool within enterprises and small organizations.

-You can build a blockchain-based e-voting system to securely store voting data, authenticate legitimate voters, and cast actual ballots.
+You can build an electronic voting system using blockchain to securely store voting data, authenticate legitimate voters, and cast actual ballots.
 In contrast to other solutions for online voting, solutions that leverage blockchain technology offer improved data security, contain convenient identity verification mechanisms, and make it easier to maintain the right balance between ballot secrecy and voting results verification.

 At Apriorit, we have vast experience building robust blockchain-based solutions for industries including healthcare, finance, and supply chain.
 Contact us to start discussing implementation options for your next blockchain project.